 During our chat the other night, one of the Doms asked if any of the subs found it hard to tell their Dominant how they were really feeling.
 I think that this got a few of us thinking as Sweetgirl posted last week on the same topic.
 At the time most of the other subs said that they did find it hard to share their emotions and the way they were feeling with their Dominants.
 For me however, I seemed to have the shoe on the other foot.
-I don’t have any problem letting HisLordship know how I feel.
+I don’t have any problem communicating with HisLordship about how I feel.
 In fact sometimes the opposite is probably true.

 In that respect submission has helped me as it has forced me to stop and take time.
 To think about what I want to say and when I want to say it.
 I have made great progress in doing this but when I am feeling especially emotional about something it will still have the tendency to pour out and land at his feet with a splash.
 He is very good at managing this but I know that sometimes it is difficult for him to take the level of emotion and feeling that I communicate with him.
 I tend to speak from the heart and am pretty aware of what my needs are so it can be quite a lot for him to take on.

 I would say that much of this comes from being quite analytical.
 My mind is whirring all the time processing and analysing and evaluating.
 I often envy the fact that HL says this doesn’t happen to him.
 It makes for a much less obsessive and reactive approach but it also makes it harder for him to communicate with me what his own needs are.
 There is a happy medium but we are opposites in this respect so we reach that medium by acting as a control on the other.
 He will reign me in and I will draw him out.